-The speed increment shown is dependant on the speed of U.S. (mph) or Metric (km/h) units:
+speed unit of U.S. (mph) or Metric (km/h):

 U.S. Speed (mph)

 - Pressing the RES (+) button once will result in a 1 mph increase in set speed.
 Each subsequent tap of the button results in an increase of 1 mph. - If the button is continually pressed, the set speed will continue to increase until the button is released, then the new set speed will be established.